Updated: Jan 3

-“Life is humanity’s epic struggle against the inexorable march of entropy.”
+“Our life's purpose includes the epic human struggle against the inexorable march of entropy.”

 “The goal of life and intelligence, if there is one, is awkward to define.
 A general aim can be detected in the tendency toward a local decrease in the entropy of that fragment of the universe considered to be intelligent or alive……In human society, money serves to measure and mediate local markets for decreasing entropy, whether it measures the refinement of an ounce of gold, the energy available in a ton of coal, the price of a share in a multinational organization, or the value of the information accumulated in a book.”

 - George Dyson [ii]

 To take Dyson’s argument further, money serves to mediate efficiency at which competing organizations reduce entropy.
 Over time, a product or service's lower entropy success is revealed as its value is signaled by money. [iii] Dyson’s commentary tellingly connects two definitions of reality that are normally considered separately.
 That is “objective reality” and “fictional reality" as presented by Yuval Harari. [iv] Dr. Harari is an Oxford-trained historian, professor, and author.
 The connection occurs as human culture's fictional reality-based money allocation serves to optimize nature's objective reality-based physical resource usage.
 This is like a constraint optimization problem, whose objective is to minimize entropy.
 Money becomes the arbiter of the objective to reduce entropy in our life.

 Thorstein Veblen was an economist and sociologist born in the 19th century.
 Veblen famously remarked that